iOS Engineer Takes the AWS Certified Cloud Practitioner (CLF-C02) - CLF Success Story

 Exam Duration 90 minutes

-Passing Score 700 points (out of 1000 points, approximately 70% correct answers)
+Passing Score 700 points (out of 1000, approximately 70% correct answers)

 Exam Fee 15,000 yen

-Question Format Multiple choice, multiple select
+Exam Format Multiple choice, multiple selection questions

-Available Languages Japanese (other languages available)
+Available Languages Japanese (and others)

-Testing Method Test center or at-home exam
+Exam Method Test center or home proctored exam

-Exam Content (By Domain)
+Exam Content (by Domain)

 Domain Percentage Main Content